en-wl/wordlist/site/index.md

 layout: page
 ---

+SCOWL (Spell Checker Oriented Word Lists) and Friends is a database of information on English words useful for creating high-quality word lists suitable for use in spell checkers of most dialects of English.
+The database primary contains information on how common a word is, differences in spelling between the dialects if English, spelling variant information, and (basic) part-of-speech and inflection information.

-SCOWL (Spell Checker Oriented Word Lists) is a database of English words that can be used to create word lists suitable for use in spell checkers of various sizes and dialects (America, British (both -ise and -ize) and Canadian).
-However, I am sure it will have numerous other uses as well.
+SCOWL itself is a compilation of the information in the database into a set of simple word lists that can be combined to create speller dictionaries of various sizes and dialects (American, British (both -ise and -ize) and Canadian).

 [View readme](/scowl-readme).
 Download rev 7.1 as: [tar.gz](http://downloads.sourceforge.net/wordlist/scowl-7.1.tar.gz) (Unix EOL), [zip](http://downloads.sourceforge.net/wordlist/scowl-7.1.zip) (DOS/Windows EOL).
 [Get source](http://github.com/kevina/wordlist).

-The main product of SCOWL are [spell checker dictionaries](dicts) for Hunspell and Aspell.

-SCOWL was created by carefully combing many other high quality wordlists.
-The creation of SCOWL also lead to many other useful artifacts.

-One of the main sources used by SCOWL is Alan Beale [12Dicts](12dicts) package.
+[Premade dictionaries](dicts) are available for Hunspell, Aspell, and as plain wordlists.
+If none of those dictionaries are suitable for your needs a simple [web app](http://app.aspell.net/create) is available to create a customized wordlist.

-One of the main artifacts created was the [VarCon](varcon) (Variant Conversion) database, that can be used to convert between American, British and Canadian dictionaries.
+[VarCon](varcon) (Variant Conversion) is the primary source of spelling differences and variant information.
+It can also be used to convert between American, British and Canadian spellings.

+Alan Beale [12Dicts](12dicts) is another main source of information in SCOWL.
+It contains a variety of lists, of different sizes and characteristics that are used by SCOWL.

+The [2of12id.txt](alt12dicts-infl-readme) file, in the alternative version of 12Dicts, is the primary source of part-of-speech and inflection information, however it is limited to common words.
+[AGID](agid-readme) contains more words but also likely to contain more errors.

+The SCOWL collection contains many [others pieces of information](other).
+Most of these are in the forms of other word lists.